Nerym492/Blog/README.md

 ## Installation

 1. Clone this repository at the root of your Web server.
-2. Install project depedencies by opening a terminal (root of this project) and running the command
+2. Install project dependencies by opening a terminal (root of this project) and running the command

  ```sh
  composer update